JasmineJohn91/az-204-prep/01.Develop Azure Compute Solutions/ReadMe.md

 <h1>Develop Azure compute solutions (25-30%)</h1>

 <h2>1.
 Pluralsight Videos</h2>
 <p>Below pluralsight videos gives an better understanding of Azure basics ,Virtual Machines and Docker Containers.
 My suggestion would be to watch these videos before reading further documents.
-You can get overview of azure and VMs from these videos.
+You can get an overview of azure and VMs from these videos.

 <a href='https://app.pluralsight.com/library/courses/microsoft-azure-virtual-machines-provisioning/table-of-contents'>1.
 Provisioning Microsoft Azure Virtual Machines </a><br>
 <a href='https://app.pluralsight.com/library/courses/microsoft-azure-deploying-multiple-virtual-machines/table-of-contents'>2.
 Deploying Multiple Virtual Machines in Microsoft Azure </a><br>